 An even more useful feature is that the thermal distribution of the road surface can be obtained.
 This can give valuable information on any moisture anomalies in the pavement (e.g. due to pumping, cracking or poor drainage).

 4.1.3.
 Drainage evaluation

 And the key to keeping the drainage working is an effective drainage monitoring system.
-A comprehensive drainage evaluation should preferably be carried out at the end of each maintenance contract period or at a maximum of 6-8 year intervals.
+A comprehensive drainage evaluation should preferably be carried out at the end of each maintenance contract period or at a maximum of 6 – 8 year intervals.
+Drainage evaluation has been traditionally done based on visual evaluation and digital videos, but recently laser scanning has also given excellent results.
 During the evaluation the problematic drainage sections can be identified and the need for improvement actions defined.
 After the problem drainage sections have been identified their condition should be checked every year.
 The results of the drainage analysis should then be saved into a database so the drainage information can remain available for future use.